logicsec-zz/todo_app/README.md

 ```

 ### Configure
-Rename database.yml.example to database.yml in your config folder
+Rename database.yml.example to database.yml in your config folder and add in your credentials.

 Please check out this article to setup your Facebook and Google Applications
 https://scotch.io/tutorials/integrating-social-login-in-a-ruby-on-rails-application